 How to Serve Fattoush

 Fattoush salad is a beautiful, light meal perfect for warm evenings.
-To make it more of a complete meal, serve it with Lebanese bean salad, or hummus or baba ganoush and toasted pita wedges.
+To make it more of a complete meal, top it with crispy baked falafel.
+Or, serve it with Lebanese bean salad, or hummus or baba ganoush and toasted pita wedges on the side.
 It’s also a great side salad for grilled entrées.

 Fattoush Salad Ingredients